Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information.md

 ### How To Submit
 In order to submit an abstract, you will need to create an account with CMT if you don't already have one.
 Instructions for creating a CMT account are available [here](https://cmt3.research.microsoft.com/docs/help/general/account-creation.html).
 Once you've created an account click the button above to go to the submission site.

 Please read the below details carefully, different submission types require different kinds of information.
+If you have questions, reach out to us at [info@thegradingconference.com](mailto:info@thegradingconference.com)

 ### Submission Guidelines